-- 1. For security reasons, the Password Recovery feature requires the user to physically access the device.
+- For security reasons, the Password Recovery feature requires the user to physically access the device.
 Therefore this feature is only applicable when there is a direct connection to the console port of the device.
-It is necessary for the user needs to attach a terminal or PC with terminal emulation to the console port of the switch. - Power on the Switch.
-After the UART init is loaded to 100%, the Switch will allow 2 seconds for the user to press the hotkey [^] (Shift + 6) to enter the "Password Recovery Mode."
-Once the Switch enters the "Password Recovery Mode," all ports on the Switch will be disabled.
+It is necessary for the user needs to attach a terminal or PC with terminal emulation to the console port of the switch. - 2.
+Power on the Switch.
+After the 'Starting runtime image' message, the Switch will allow 2 seconds for the user to press the hotkey [^] (Shift + 6) to enter the "Password Recovery Mode."
+Once the Switch enters the "Password Recovery Mode," all ports on the Switch will be disabled and all port LEDs will be lit.

 '''

-Password Recovery Mode
+Password Recovery Mode >

 '''

-1. In the "Password Recovery Mode" only the following commands can be used.
+Chapter 15 In the "Password Recovery Mode" only the following commands can be used.